 3. Earnest money to show you’re a serious homebuyer

-Your offer will also include what’s known as an “escrow deposit” or earnest money deposit.
+Your offer will can include what’s known as an “escrow deposit” or earnest money deposit.

-This indicates to the seller that you are serious about purchasing the property.
-This deposit is used to protect the seller if you decide to walk away from the deal in any way not specified in the contract.
+Earnest money indicates to the seller that you are serious about purchasing the property.
+The deposit is used to protect the seller if you decide to walk away from the deal in any way that isn’t specified in the contract.
 If you do, you forfeit that earnest money deposit.

 However, you won’t forfeit your escrow deposit for things such as the home appraisal showing the home is not worth the asking price or if major issues are discovered during your home inspection.
 These are known as contingencies, which we’ll explain in more detail below.